-Chang et al. [17] focus on analyzing several possible preparations of a single dish, like "chocolate chip cookie".
+In another interesting study, Chang et al. [15] focus on analyzing several possible preparations of a single dish, like "chocolate chip cookie."
 The authors design an interface that allows users to explore the similarities and differences between such recipes by visualizing the structural similarity between recipes as points in a space, in which clusters are formed according to how similar recipes are.
 Furthermore, they examine how cooking instructions overlap between two recipes to measure recipe similarity.
 Our work is of a different flavor, as the features they use to measure similarity are manually picked by humans, while ours are automatically learned by a multimodal network.

-Engilberge et al. [18] examine the problem of retrieving the best matching caption for an image.
+Getting closer to the information retrieval domain, Engilberge et al. [16] examine the problem of retrieving the best matching caption for an image.
 In order to do so, they use neural networks to create embeddings for each caption, and retrieve the one whose embedding most closely matches the embedding of the original image.
 In our work, we aim to also use embeddings to retrieve the recipe matching an image, or vice versa.
 However, since our domain involves cooking recipes while theirs only involves captions, we account for two separate types of text - ingredients and cooking instructions - and combine them in a different way in our model.